Chief Rabbinate of Israel: Conversions

 The State of Israel recognises the Chief Rabbinate as the sole authority to perform conversions to Judaism in Israel.
-In the past, conversion was often done sensitively and with an appreciation for halakhic traditions—for example, during the tenure Ben-Zion Meir Hai Uziel, who was very encouraging of converts.
+In the past, conversion was often done sensitively and with an appreciation for halakhic traditions—for example, during the tenure of Ben-Zion Meir Hai Uziel, who was very encouraging of converts.
 In recent generations, the authorities' criteria for undergoing the process have become more stringent—to the extent that the Rabbinate takes actions that are unprecedented in Jewish history (e.g., cancelling conversions).
 Some rabbis claim this centralisation is a threat to the future of the Jewish people.

 Significant controversy has shrouded the relationship between the Chief Rabbis and the conversion process.
 In the summer of 2017, it was revealed that the Chief Rabbinate held a list of batei din whose conversions it would recognise and another, secreted list of rabbis and batei din whose conversions it would not recognise.

 The list generated controversy due to the inclusion of several respected Orthodox rabbis, such as Avi Weiss and Yehoshua Fass, along with non-Orthodox rabbis and batei din.
 The list included Conservative and Reform conversion programs, which the Chief Rabbis do not accept on ideological grounds.
 However, many other programs were seemingly omitted from the list.
 The list was kept secret, providing no chance for external review or appeal, which resulted in discord.

 The blacklist did not affect the ability to make aliyah—immigration is controlled by the Law of Return rather than the Rabbinate—but did impact individuals’ access to recognized marriage in Israel.
 The situation became more problematic when it was revealed that Haskel Lookstein, an Orthodox rabbi in the United States, was included on the blacklist, preventing some of his students from marrying in Israel.
 Lookstein officiated Ivanka Trump’s conversion, causing tension between Israel and the United States shortly after her father was elected president.
 Soon after that, the rules were amended so that Trump's conversion was accepted.
 Still, there were questions about whether the changes were made only to curry favour with the Trump administration.